LuisBosquez/cosmosdb-graphbulkexecutor-sample/README.md

 * Clone this repository using `git clone https://github.com/nomiero/cosmosdb-graphbulkexecutor-sample.git`

-* Next substitute the endpoint, collection, authorization key in the `Main.java` and `remote.yaml`
+* Next substitute the endpoint, collection, authorization key in the `Main.java`

 * To build the command line tool from source (jar can be found in */target* folder):
 `mvn clean package`